 Crochet Potholder Video Tutorial

 Last Row Update: Check the video for a different way of finishing.
 You can skip the first part and get straight to the part with the loop (at 4:40).
 Or continue with the written pattern below.

-Last Row: The only difference here is that this time instead of inserting your hook into the back loop – insert your hook under the ‘V’ (both loops – as you would normally work a SC) and the parallel loop from row below.
+Last Row: The only difference here is that this time instead of inserting your hook into the back loop only- insert your hook under both loops (as you would normally work a SC) plus the parallel loop on row below.
 You’ll have four loops on your hook (see picture below).
 Work a SC and repeat across the row.
 This will create a nice finish for your pothoder!

 Loop: After you finish your last row, chain 15 to make a loop.